rvalla/rvalla.github.io/eng/covid19_eng.md

 certain condition is fulfilled (selected number of confirmed cases or deahts).
 You can control which charts to show/save with a set of booblean varialbles you will find in the code.
 I save some of them in [Argentina_Data/actual_charts](https://github.com/rvalla/COVID-19/tree/master/Argentina_Data/actual_charts).

+## The definitions
+The *csv* files and the charts made to show the data for the outbreak evolution in Argentina contains certain categories.
+Understand each one clearly is important to get the facts right.
+Take into account these definitions:
+- Confirmed case: represents an infected person who was detected by the authorities.
+- Confirmed cases: total number of confirmed cases.
+- Active cases: confirmed cases minus recovered cases.
+- Deaths: number of confirmed cases ended with patient's death.
+- New daily cases: the number of new cases or deaths registered each day.
+They are obtain subtracting total cases from two consecutive days (c<sub>n+1</sub> - c<sub>n</sub>).
+New cases trends are saved, taking averages for 3 and 7 days.
+- Death rate: proportion of confirmed cases which ends in patient's death (deaths / confirmed cases).
+- Linear duplication time: the number of days needed to cumulative cases to double ir new daily cases remain constant.
+Duplication time trends are save, taking averages for 3 and 7 days.
+- Positive ratio: the proportion or laboratory test with a positive result (positives / laboratory tests).
+Is calculated taking daily tests 3 days average and total cumulative tests.
+- Estimation of real cases: an estimation of real infected population from total deaths, taking a certain *real mortality ratio* and the *average time* between symptoms onset and death.
+- Known cases ratio: the proportion of real cases which were confirmed (confirmed cases / estimation).